technology-toolbox/website/content/blog/jjameson/2011/04/08/reusable-content-in-sharepoint-publishing-html-fields-part-1.md

 ---
-title: "Reusable Content in SharePoint Publishing HTML Fields, Part 1"
+title: Reusable Content in SharePoint Publishing HTML Fields, Part 1
 date: 2011-04-08T06:59:00-06:00
 excerpt:
   "In one of the sprints last year for my current project, I built a custom